 What does ESG stand for?

 ESG stands for Environmental, Social, and Governance criteria.
-Simply put, ESG is an established set of standards that socially conscious investors measure to screen good investments.
+ESG is an established set of standards that socially conscious investors measure to screen good investments.

 Is ESG Investing Good?

-The same study also discovered that sustainable funds carried lower risk compared to traditional funds, regardless of the asset class.
+The same study also discovered that sustainable funds carried lower risk than traditional funds, regardless of the asset class.

 What is the difference between ESG and SRI?

-Among those creating a sustainable investment portfolio, the terms socially responsible investing (SRI), ESG, ethical investing, and impact investing are often used interchangeably.
+Among those creating a sustainable investment portfolio, socially responsible investing (SRI), ESG, ethical investing, and impact investing are often used interchangeably.
 In reality, there are a few differences you should know about.

 Both ESG and SRI’s goals are to create more responsible portfolios.
-Historically, however, SRI developed a more exclusionary-only approach with goal of filtering out negative investments like alcohol or tobacco.
-ESG investing, on the other hand, also excludes the same investments, but also considers and includes companies that create a positive impact.
+Historically, however, SRI developed a more exclusionary-only approach to filter out negative investments like alcohol or tobacco.
+ESG investing, on the other hand, also excludes the same assets but also considers and includes companies that create a positive impact.

-While you’ll still find providers who follow an exclusionary approach in creating socially responsible portfolios, you’ll find providers who will not only exclude certain investments but include ESG funds as well.
+While you’ll still find providers who follow an exclusionary approach in creating socially responsible portfolios, you’ll find providers who exclude certain investments and include ESG funds.

-So you already know the difference between ESG and SRI, but how about Impact Investing?
+So, you already know the difference between ESG and SRI, but how about Impact Investing?
 One must also learn about it.
-One must also learn about the history of Impact investing and know its importance of it.
+One must also learn about the history of Impact investing and its importance.

 Why is ESG so important?

 ESG is important to investors as it offers several financial benefits.
-Companies that display a good ESG score often perform well financially.
+Companies that display an excellent ESG score often perform well financially.
 Socially responsible investors and green investment funds are more likely to support companies with good ESG standings.

-According to MSCI, high-ESG companies experience less volatile earnings, lower cost of capital, and smaller risks compared to companies with poor ESG standings.
+According to MSCI, companies with high ESG ratings experience less volatile earnings, lower cost of capital, and smaller risks than companies with poor ESG ratings.

 What is an ESG strategy?